rblack42/math-magik/rst/glossary.rst

         (Given) and an action we will take (When) and the result we expect (Then).
 See `given when then`_

+    CG
+    Center of Gravity
+        The "balance point" of a part or assembly.
+Measured from some reference point, usually the origin of the coordinate system used to design the part or assembly.

     HTML
-        Hypertext Markup Language.
-The language
+        Hyper Text Markup Language.
+The language used to create web pages.
-        used for web page layout.

     IDE
     Integrated development Environment